- 1/2 cup low-sodium vegetable broth

 - 1 tablespoon cornstarch

-- 1 small pepper(s), jalapeno seeded and minced (wear plastic gloves when handling)
+- 1 jalapeño pepper, seeded and minced (wear plastic gloves when handling)

 - Prep time